Wizcorp/StyleGuides/README.md

 ##Specific Naming Conventions

-- The terms get/set SHOULD NOT used where a field is accessed, unless the variable being accessed is lexically private.

 - The "is" prefix SHOULD be used for boolean variables and methods.
 Alternatives include "has", "can" and "should"